 Sumatra chickens are a stunning breed with stunning feathers and coloring.
 It is a unique chicken that resembles less like farm poultry than other fowl.
 Its character is more akin to that of a wild game fowl than it is to domestic poultry.
 Sumatra chickens have such a tiny pea comb with bright red color and have tiny earlobes and wattles.

 Their toes up to the legs are entirely black, but their skin is yellowish.
-The roosters have noticeable glossy emerald black feathers and elegant bearing.
+The roosters have noticeable glossy emerald black feathers and elegant bearings.
 Yet, some color variants are also available now in a variety of hues.

 The roosters’ tails are long and flowing, covered with a profusion of long, smooth feathers held horizontally.
 Although other colors are widely available, only black Sumatras are allowed in the standard.

-Sumatra chickens are very energetic, attentive, and excellent flyers and superb jumpers.
+Sumatra chickens are very energetic, attentive, excellent flyers and superb jumpers.
 The adults and even the chicks are very resilient, but it is a breed that is relatively easy to manage.
 Roosters are generally not hostile against other chickens, but they can become combative toward chickens during mating season.

 Though roosters might compete for supremacy, they seldom fight to the death.
 Sumatra chickens do not lay a lot of eggs.
 They lay white eggs of medium size.
 However, the chickens make excellent winter layers.
 Additionally, they are excellent broodies and caring moms.
 Sumatra chickens need a significant amount of space and do not thrive well in restraint.